Milan Kundera

 ○ To become free, humans must endure the pain of decisions and choices.

-○ Truth can stand up to all the lies about our lives.
+○ Truth can fight against all lies about our lives.

 ○ Love is a force that gives depth and weight to human life.

-○ Do not worry about tomorrow, for tomorrow will worry about itself.
+○ Do not worry about tomorrow.
+Tomorrow will take care of itself.
 Each day has enough trouble of its own.

 ○ The only way to fight death is to live.

-○ Man's struggle against power is also the struggle of memory against oblivion.
+○ Humanity's struggle against power is also a struggle of memory against oblivion.

-○ The first step in the destruction of a nation is the wiping out of its memory.
-Destroy the books, eliminate the culture, the history.
-Then somebody writes new books, creates new culture, invents a new history.
-And soon the nation forgets what it was and what it has been.
+○ The first step to eliminating a nation is to erase its memory.
+Destroy its books, eliminate its culture and history.
+And then someone writes new books, creates a new culture, and makes a new history.
+Soon, that nation begins to forget who it is and what it was in the past.

-○ Human time does not go back in circles.
+○ Human time does not go in a circle.
 It goes straight ahead.

-○ People always claim that they want to create a better future.
-It's not true.
-The future is a cold space that nobody cares about.
-The past is full of life, it annoys us, provokes us, insults us, tempts us to destroy it or repaint it.
+○ People always cry out that they want to create a better future.
+That is not true.
+The future is an indifferent space that no one cares about.
+The past is full of life, it annoys us, provokes us, insults us, and tempts us to destroy it or repaint it.
 The only reason people want to be masters of the future is to change the past.